uosofkho/aaa/README.md

 ## Install Custom Version

 To install your desired version, add the version to the end of the installation command.
-For example, for version `0.5.2`:
+For example, for ver `0.5.2`:

 ```sh
 bash <(curl -Ls https://raw.githubusercontent.com/alireza0/x-ui/master/install.sh) 0.5.2